 If you have been arrested in Walton or Okaloosa County, your presence will be required in court if you do not have a private attorney.
 The fact that you are a student and may not have means to travel back to Florida will mean little to the Florida Court.
 Choosing to simply ignore the arrest and not come to court will result in a failure to appear bench warrant being issued for your immediate arrest.

-If we are retained to defend you, the first thing we will do is file paperwork that will excuse you from all court appearances and authorize us to attend court on your behalf.
+If you hire me to defend you, the first thing I will do is file paperwork that will excuse you from all court appearances and authorize me to attend court on your behalf.

 I was issued a Notice to Appear.
 What does that mean?